Connecting External Tools to Sagewai

 Agent not appearing in /v1/models

-The agent must be registered in the agent registry.
-Verify with:
+The agent must be registered in the registry first:

 sagewai agent list